TelemetryDeck/docs/guides/swift-setup.md

 TelemetryManager.send("applicationDidFinishLaunching")
 ```

-Aaaand done.
+And done.
 This is all you need to send a signal.
 You do not need to keep an instance of TelemetryManager and hand it around, just call the `send` function on the class directly.
 If you want to add a custom user identifer or metadata payload, add them to the function call like this:

 ```swift
 TelemetryManager.send(